 Healthy Food in Schools and Early Care and Education

 Students and children spend the majority of their days at school and in childcare, and many students rely on school nutrition programs for their meals.
 Thus, it is essential that healthy food is available to all students and children during the day, and that marketing of unhealthy foods is limited in schools.

-NCAH advocates for policies that expand farm to school and farm to early care and education programs, funding for School Nutrition Programs, and other policies that increase access to healthy food in schools.
+NCAH advocates for policies that expand farm to school and farm to early care and education programs, funding for school nutrition programs, and other policies that increase access to healthy food in schools and child care settings.